flow-r/flowr/vignettes/flowr_overview.md

 |004.size  |     1|       1|         1|           0| completed|
 ```

-Alternatively, to check a summarized status of several flows, skip the full path, and mention
-only the parent direcotry, for example:
+Alternatively, to check a summarized status of several flows, use the parent folder, for example:

 ```
-flowr status x=~/flowr/type1-20150520-15-18-46-sySOzZnE
+flowr status x=~/flowr/runs

-Showing status of: /rsrch2/iacs/iacs_dep/sseth/flowr/type1-20150520-15-18-46-sySOzZnE
+Showing status of: ~/flowr/runs
 |          | total| started| completed| exit_status|    status|
 |:---------|-----:|-------:|---------:|-----------:|---------:|
 |001.sleep |    30|      30|        10|           0|processing|